© 2023 WYSO

 About WYSO

-Through its parent entity Miami Valley Public Media (MVPM), WYSO is the administrative hub and fiscal agent for the project on behalf of the Eichelberger Center for Community Voicesand the WYSO Archives.
+Through its parent entity Miami Valley Public Media (MVPM), WYSO is the administrative hub and fiscal agent for the project on behalf of the Center for Radio Preservation and Archives.
 WYSO will contribute technical expertise in conducting oral histories and producing media with historical audio.
 While the WYSO/MVPM mission is local, its vision and core beliefs speak to a greater leadership role that encompasses projects such as this.
-Link here for more information on WYSO.